Chanimal Channel Consulting Process

 Master Plan of Action

 All of these steps are typically outlined in excruciating detail within the Master Plan which is the first item completed at the start of the engagement—it shows ALL the steps and makes it very easy to see where we are in the process, easy for new team members to get up to speed and learn each of the steps.
-It is one of the most strategic and tactical documents you ever receive (the same plan format used to launch Netscape, American Online, division at GE, Motorola and other top-selling products).
+It is one of the most strategic and tactical documents you ever receive (the same plan format used to launch Netscape, American Online, division at GE, Motorola, and other top-selling products).
+All part of the channel consulting process.

 We provide dozens of industry best-practice templates, samples and instructions for all stages of the reseller program.
 Below are examples of some of the content that is part of a typical program: